freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-a.md

 # --assignment--

-There are many way to manipulate strings in JavaScript.
+There are many ways to manipulate strings in JavaScript.
 Go through points 8 through 12 of our <a href="https://www.freecodecamp.org/news/javascript-string-handbook/">JavaScript String Handbook</a>

 # --question--